 Train to Kathgodam; drive to the picturesque hill station of Almora.

 We take the early morning train from Delhi for a 5.5hr journey to Kathgodam.
-In the afternoon we have a picturesque drive (90km) through Bhimtal to the pretty hill station of Almora.
+From here we have a short drive to lunch at Bhimtal and then in the afternoon we have a picturesque drive (70km) to the pretty hill station of Almora.
 The drive takes around 3-4 hours.

 Drive to Munsiyari (2290m)

-We have a wonderful drive through the hills to Munsiyari, the start point for our trek.
-The road winds up and down the spectacular hill scenery of Kumaon.
+We have a wonderfully scenic drive through the hills to Munsiyari, the start point for our trek.
+The road winds up and down the spectacular hill scenery of Kumaon to Chaukori for lunch, where on a clear day we may get out first glimpses of the Indian Himalaya.
+We continue on the roller-coaster ride up and down valleys and further up into the hills, past the huge waterfall at Birthi and finally in the early evening we reach Munsiyari.
 The town is set dramatically on a hillside above the roaring Gori Ganga River, with excellent views of the snow-capped Panchchuli peaks.
-Distance 208km, 8hrs driving
+Distance 208km, 8-9hrs driving

 Trek to Lilam (1850m).